tlevine/intherooms/readme.md

     this will simplify the handling of errors.
 * Are you fine with the resulting database being free and available to everyone in a convenient format?
+* The search is weird.
+In particular, you only get 400 pages at once (easy to get around), and you need to specify a boundary on the location (annoying).
+    It will be faster if we limit this to a few specific locations at first.
+    Can we choose these?

 I may request your help for writing test fixtures and for other less specialized tasks.

+Consider telling In The Rooms about the MVP as a way to convince them that providing you with the data will be useful.